Creating From Nothing

 This little bit of entertainment became a habit.
 This man now gets energy from any stairway he encounters.
 He feels more fit and is proud of taking stairs whenever he can.
 There was no added time, no special equipment, no clothing to buy and actually no training regimen.
 Not even any accountability.
 He just noted the time it took, without going for the Olympic Gold, just noting the time.
 Indeed, George’s new ‘fitness regimen’ was created from nothing.
 His mental state and physical ability improved.
 Nice.
 George (not his real name) lives and works in the south Okanagan.

 Not every Coaching conversation produces such tangible and vivid results but all increase self awareness, the entry point to any change.
-And, indeed, some Coaching conversations can produce even more than the one with George did.
+And, indeed, some Coaching conversations produce quite a bit more than the one with George did.

 Creating from nothing, by getting people to notice themselves.
 I help folks to notice themselves, and I love it.
 Noticing self is fundamental to growth.
-Self awareness is the foundation of better leadership and greater personal success on all levels.
+Self awareness is the foundation of better leadership and greater personal success on all levels, the doorway to greater success.

 Joseph Seiler MCC